This page serves as a guide to homeowners on the mandatory checks they are required to conduct if they wish to rent out their premises to foreigners.

 Steps to Check on the Immigration Status of Foreign Tenants

-Homeowners who wish to rent their premises to foreigners are required to exercise due diligence in checking the status of their prospective foreign tenants to ensure that they are in Singapore legally.
+Homeowners who wish to rent their premises to foreigners are required to exercise due diligence in checking the immigration status of their prospective foreign tenants to ensure that they are in Singapore legally.

 Before renting your room, flat or house, you are required to carry out the following THREE mandatory checks: